-Non-physical and unwelcome sexual advances, lewd gestures or verbal conduct or communication of a sexual nature; requests for sexual favors; harassment that creates an intimidating, hostile, or offensive educational or work environment.
+Non-physical and unwelcome sexual advances, lewd gestures or verbal conduct or communication of a sexual nature; requests for sexual favors; gender-based harassment that creates an intimidating, hostile, or offensive educational or work environment.

 - Sexual Harassment 1 Comments that perpetuate gender stereotypes, suggestive jokes or lewd gestures that are not directed towards specific individuals.
 Includes but not limited to insensitive or sexually suggestive comments or jokes. - Sexual Harassment 2 Comments that perpetuate gender stereotypes, suggestive jokes or lewd gestures that are directed towards specific individuals or group of individuals.
-Includes but not limited to insensitive or sexually suggestive comments or jokes; leering. - Sexual Harassment 3 Physical or non-physical sexual advances; requests for sexual favors; Level 3 may be used for students that violate the school policy on sexual harassment three or more times during the same school year.
+Includes but not limited to insensitive or sexually suggestive comments or jokes; leering.